mlcolab/Pathfinder.jl/docs/src/examples/quickstart.md

 gif(anim; fps=5)
 ```

-Especially for complicated target distributions, it's more useful to run multi-path Pathfinder.
+Since the distribution is far from normal, Pathfinder is unable to fit the distribution well.

-We can see that most of the approximations above are not great, because this distribution is far from normal.
-It is always a good idea to run [`multipathfinder`](@ref) directly, which runs single-path Pathfinder multiple times.
+Especially for such complicated target distributions, it's always a good idea to run [`multipathfinder`](@ref), which runs single-path Pathfinder multiple times.

 ```@example 1
 ndraws = 1_000